-This area of study continues with the development of the knowledge and skills required for students to write competent exegeses of passages from the set texts.
-Students produce exegetical exercises which demonstrate developing skills.
-After having completed this area of study, students should be able to write exegeses for all the passages for special study, drawing on the key knowledge and key skills for this outcome.
-As exegesis is further developed, students consider how the religious, historical, political, social and cultural conditions within which the set text developed affect the reader's understanding of the meaning, function and teachings of the text.
+In this area of study students further develop the knowledge and skills required to write exegeses on passages from the set texts begun in Unit 3 Area of Study 3 (Interpreting texts).
+As the course progresses, students produce exegetical exercises that demonstrate developing skills.
+Students should be able to write exegeses for all the passages for special study, drawing on the key knowledge and key skills for this outcome.

-Outcome 1: On completion of this unit the student should be able to apply exegetical methods to develop an interpretation of all the passages for special study
+Outcome 1: On completion of this unit the student should be able to apply exegetical methods to develop an interpretation of all the passages for special study.